 Deep Venous Thrombosis

 Deep venous thrombosis (DVT) and acute pulmonary embolism (PE) are both integrated into a single disorder, venous thromboembolism (VTE).
 There are as many as 900,000 hospitalizations per year in the United States due to VTE, and as many as 60,000 to 300,000 deaths.

 DVT occurs most often in the lower extremities but can also develop in the upper extremities, especially in patients with indwelling central venous catheters.
 DVT most commonly affects the iliac, popliteal, and femoral veins.

 PE, due to embolization of a DVT, is the second-leading preventable cause of hospital mortality.
-Symptoms of a PE may include dyspnea, chest pain, palpitations, sweating, and hemoptysis.
+Symptoms of a PE may include dyspnea, chest pain, palpitations, tachycardia, sweating, and hemoptysis.

 Prior episode(s) of DVT or PE.
 A previous history of a thromboembolic event is a major indicator of risk.

 Age.
 Risk increases with age, due in part to increased comorbidities.